Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Controller Orchestration

 \subsection{Proof of Correctness}

-We prove that our system produces traces that always satisfy the contextual mission as defined in Section~\ref{def:missionsatisfaction}.
-We construct the proof incrementally, starting by proving the following properties of the orchestration system:
+We prove that our system generates traces that always satisfy the contextual mission as defined in Section~\ref{sec:problem}.
+This proof is constructed incrementally, focusing on the following properties of the orchestration system:

-\begin{itemize} \item Initially, all automata are in the \textit{idle} state and wait for a context to become active. \item After the first context becomes active, there is exactly one context active at all times. \item Any context stays active for at least $t_{\texttt{context}}$ time units. \item No context can become active for two consecutive time units. \item After the first context has become active, there is always one task automaton or one transition automaton active, but they are never active together. \item Transition automata can be active at most $t_{\texttt{trans}}$ time units. \item Every time a context becomes active after at most $t_{\texttt{trans}}$ time units, the task automaton related to the active context also becomes active. \end{itemize}
+\begin{itemize} \item Initially, all automata are in the \textit{idle} state, awaiting an active context. \item After the first context activation, exactly one context remains active at any given time. \item A context stays active for at least $t_{\texttt{context}}$ time units. \item No context can become active in two consecutive time units. \item Post-initial context activation, either a task or a transition automaton is active, but never both simultaneously. \item A transition automaton's active period is capped at $t_{\texttt{trans}}$ time units. \item Following a context activation within $t_{\texttt{trans}}$ time units, the associated task automaton becomes active. \end{itemize}

-In the following, we assume that all automata before the execution are in the \textit{idle} state.
+We assume all automata start in the \textit{idle} state.